 Proposal Submission and Selection

-Course redesign proposals for online and hybrid courses are being accepted.
+Course redesign proposals for new online and hybrid courses are being accepted.
 General education courses are given preference.
 Interested faculty should complete the form.
 You must attach the current syllabus before submitting the form.
 Once submitted, the form will be forwarded to your department head for approval.
 Applications can be submitted by individuals or teams of faculty (up to 3).
 Courses for redesign will be selected by committee through a competitive process.
 Applicants will be notified of their selection within 30 days.

 Course Design Timeline

 The design and development of a redesigned course generally takes place during the spring semester and summer and is followed by offering the course as a pilot in the fall semester.
-Revisions are made to the course after the first offering and then it is submitted for Quality Matters internal review.
+Revisions are made to the course after the first offering and then it is submitted for Quality Matters review.

 Course Design Resources and Compensation